archlinux/repod/docs/repod/man/repod_file.rst

 ``/var/lib/pacman/sync/`` can be used (this assumes a system that makes use of pacman as package manager).

-To transform :ref:`default sync database` files and output them to a temporary directory, you can use the following:
+To import :ref:`default sync database` files and output them to the management repository directory of a configured repository, use:

 .. code:: sh

-  DEFAULT_JSON_OUTPUT="$(mktemp -d)"
-  echo "$DEFAULT_JSON_OUTPUT"
-  repod-file syncdb export /var/lib/pacman/sync/core.db "$DEFAULT_JSON_OUTPUT"
+  repod-file repo importdb /var/lib/pacman/sync/core.db default

 To be able to use :ref:`files sync database` files, make sure to update them first.